 What types of agencies should hire a fractional Chief Operating Officer?

-If you have less than approx. 70 employees and nobody on your team have deep expertise and background in operations (and therefore you’re likely relying on your PM to fill that role) then a fractional COO is something you should look into.
+If you’re a business owner with less than 70 employees and nobody on your team has deep expertise and background in operations (and therefore you’re likely relying on your PM to fill that role) then a fractional COO is something you should look into.

 Another thing to consider is the need for a fractional data operations team, like the services we offer at Parakeeto.